Land bridging loans

 This approach opens opportunities for first-time buyers who might not qualify for traditional property financing due to lack of experience, income or credit issues.
 It allows them to enter the property market through alternative financing routes.

-As with any financial commitment, especially for first-time buyers, it’s important to seek advice and fully understand the terms of a land bridging loan, for more information GET IN TOUCH.
+As with any financial commitment, especially for first-time buyers, it’s important to seek advice and fully understand the terms of a land bridging loan.

 Is a land bridging loan used to buy at auction?